 If we visit that link we’ll see something like this:

-If we look at this JSON object.
-We can see a whole bunch of useful information we may want for our application like temp_f and weather.
+.
 You can also change the url with different cities and states and see all the information change.
 We want to encapsulate parts of this data into a ruby object.

-Let’s define that Forecast class now.
-Let’s begin by creating a model file for forecasts. $ touch app/models/forecast.rb in that file, place the following code:
+class now.
+Let’s begin by creating a model file for forecasts. $ touch app/models/forecast.rb

 class Forecast